kenasanion/kenasanion/README.md

 Hey there!
 Just call me Ken, the maestro of code and the Picasso of pixels.
 As a full-stack engineer, I'm not just stacking code; I'm stacking dreams, one line at a time.
 I believe in making front-end code so beautiful, even Mona Lisa would be jealous.
 Give me the freedom to compose, and I'll craft code so elegant it'll make your servers weep.
 Let's create a masterpiece together! 🚀

-## Let me drop some knowledge notes for you
+## Let me drop some of my life history

 - 🔭 Currently, I'm dancing with the code at my job, but I'm open to dancing to new opportunities.
 - 🍎 Passion for learning and teaching tech is in my DNA.
 It's not just an apple; it's a byte of knowledge.